 Samsung’s Turkish website has confirmed which Samsung devices will be receiving the Oreo update, with a list that includes the Galaxy S7 and the Galaxy S-series from 2017.
 A later list from the Canadian Samsung website also includes the release dates for the updates, which we have included below.
 It’s worth keeping in mind that these dates are likely the Canadian release dates, so expect some differences for your own updates if you’re not based in Canada.

 It’s interesting to note that this list does not include the Galaxy S6, which was previously confirmed for the update by a T-Mobile support page that confirmed that the Galaxy S6 Edge would be receiving this major update.
 A similar thing extends to a possible update for the Note 5.
-It’s possible these devices are still getting updates, but the lack of an official line on the matter makes us sceptical.
+It’s possible these devices are still getting updates, but the lack of an official line on the matter makes us skeptical.

 Sony’s Xperia XZ1 and XZ1 Compact both feature Oreo out of the box, but the company is not stopping there.
 Sony has confirmed it will bring the update to 10 of its previous devices, and has posted a complete list of which devices are getting the update.